 Remove tofu from the packaging.
 Drain to remove excess liquid, then place the tofu in a colander or sieve.
 Place a saucer or small plate on top of it, weigh it down with a tin can or bowl of water.
 A mini cast iron fry pan works too.

 In a small pot over low heat, soften/melt the block of cream coconut.

 Put the softened coconut into a food processor or vortex blender, blend until smooth.

 Add the pressed tofu to the coconut and blend until combined, add the remaining ingredients.

-Pour into a mold or 2 and refrigerate until set, for at least 4 hours, but ideally overnight.
-(The mold can be any container that is suitable for creating a “cheese” size block, for example, I used round tapas bowls, but small plastic storage containers would be perfect too.)
+Pour into a mould or 2 and refrigerate until set, for at least 4 hours, but ideally overnight.
+(The mould can be any container that is suitable for creating a “cheese” size block, for example, I used round tapas bowls, but small plastic storage containers would be perfect too.)